 Developmental Education Initiative (2009–2012)

-Through initiative launched by the Bill & Melinda Gates Foundation, JFF teamed up with several national partner organizations to work with six states and 15 community colleges to implement innovative reforms to developmental education.
+Through an initiative launched by the Bill & Melinda Gates Foundation, JFF teamed up with several national partner organizations to work with six states and 15 community colleges to implement innovative reforms to developmental education.
 JFF developed and advocated for policies to remove barriers to success and accelerate the scale of successful models.
 Participating states were: Connecticut, Florida, North Carolina, Ohio, Texas, and Virginia.

 Completion by Design (2011–2017)